colis/plugin-scaffold/README.md

 - Do case-sensitive search/replace for the following:

-	- TenUpScaffold
+	- PragmaticScaffold
-	- TENUP_SCAFFOLD
+	- PRAGMATIC_SCAFFOLD
-	- tenup-scaffold
+	- pragmatic-scaffold
-	- tenup_scaffold
+	- pragmatic_scaffold

 - `cd` into the plugin folder
 - run `npm run start` to build the front-end assets